r12f/Confidence/README.md

 The same as above, just another nice thing to have, although most of time we don't need it.

 ### Be performant if possible
+#### Cautious about dependencies
+It is doable to add more validations in Confidence.dll for many other types, like IPAddress, but it will pull in more depencies when loading Confidence.dll, but not everyone needs it, like System.Net.
+So instead of putting all validations in this module, we prefer to providing other extension modules for the types which is not loaded by default.

 #### Prefer extensions over virtual functions
 Using object extensions makes the function call to be determined in compile time (static binding), which will be faster then virtual functions (dynamic binding).